 This is the perfect time of year to sit down and look back over the previous 12 months and do an end of year review.

-It is so important to regularly review your progress towards your goals, and your experience more generally.
+It is so important to regularly review your progress towards your goals, and your life and experience more broadly.
 A retrospective analysis in this way gives you valuable perspective and insights, and can help reframe the way you view success.
 It helps you develop greater awareness, and this in turn helps you become more self-directed.

-Regular reviews should be a necessary part of any personal or business development strategy, and should happen at least every 3 months.
+Regular reviews should therefore be a necessary part of any personal or business development strategy.
 Even if you only spend a few minutes answering the question ‘what have I learned?’ you’ll be in a stronger position than if you don’t.

-So create a quiet space where you will be uninterrupted for at least an hour (half a day if possible – the longer you spend the greater the benefit), and have a think about the following:
+So create a quiet space where you will be uninterrupted for at least half an hour (half a day would be better), and have a think about the following.
+You don’t have to do all of it – spend time on the things you think will be most useful for you at the moment.

-- What do you need to change?
-(Draw a 4 square grid and fill in: start / more / stop / less)
+- What do you want to change? (going forward, what do you want to start / more / stop / less)

-Every 12 months I find it helps to also consider more searching questions:
+Every 12 months you might find it helpful to also consider the following:

 - Are you still heading in the direction you want? (if not, what changes do you need to make?)

-- Of the goals you achieved, what 20% of your activities generated 80% of your results?
+- What 20% of your activities generated 80% of your results? (applicable in any domain you wish to examine)

-- What systems or processes need to be improved / changed / developed?
+- What systems or processes need to be developed / improved / changed?

 - What skills do you want to learn or develop?

-- List the 10 things that you feel are the most important aspects in your life.
-You may wish to include your friends, relationships, partner, spouse, children, family, social life, fun, enjoyment, creativity, your passion, physical health, exercise, sport, mental health, mindfulness, intellectual stimulation, reading, music, helping people, charity, your impact, meaning, purpose, holidays, travel, your home, your free time, financial security, learning, skill development…
+- List the 10 most important aspects in your life.
+You may want to include your relationships, partner, family, social life, your career, learning, creativity, adventure, enjoyment, physical health, exercise, mental health, helping others, purpose, travel, home, your free time, financial security…

-- For each of your 10 most important elements, write down what the ideal situation would be.
+- For each of your 10 elements, write down what the ideal situation would be.
 What would need to be happening for you to score yourself 10/10?

 - Reflect on the scores you’ve given yourself.

 - Make a plan to improve your most important score(s).
-Only choose one or two initially.
-Be specific – what will you now change to improve your experience?
-What will you do differently?
+Only choose one or two at first.
+Be specific – what will you now change or do differently to improve your experience?

 We’ll explore the best ways to do this in January, after a bit of perspective and a well earned break!